cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 ### Intro and Requirements

-This paper specifies changes to the auth and bank modules to implement vesting accounts for the Cosmos Hub.
+This paper specifies vesting account implementation for the Cosmos Hub.
-The requirements for this vesting account is that it should be capable of being initialized during genesis with a starting balance X coins and a vesting blocktime T. The owner of this account should be able to delegate to validators and vote with locked coins, however they cannot send locked coins to other accounts until those coins have been unlocked.
+The requirements for this vesting account is that it should be initialized during genesis with a starting balance X coins and a vesting endtime T. The owner of this account should be able to delegate to validators and vote with locked coins, however they cannot send locked coins to other accounts until those coins have been unlocked.
-The vesting account should also be able to spend any coins it receives from other users or from fees/inflation rewards.
+The vesting account should also be able to spend any coins it receives from other users.
 Thus, the bank module's `MsgSend` handler should error if a vesting account is trying to send an amount that exceeds their unlocked coin amount.